mrmitew/Bonjour-iOS/README.md

 # Bonjour-iOS
-Simple app that demonstrates the usage of Apple's Network Service discovery implementation in Swift
+Simple app that demonstrates the usage of Apple's Network Service Discovery implementation in Swift